 About Our Testing Process

 Aside from a tent and backpack, your sleeping bag or quilt is the heaviest, bulkiest element of your backpacking loadout.
 An ultralight model is vital for reducing base weight to hike and climb efficiently—which is just what our team of trail hogs at Switchback are all about.
 From fast and light weekend missions in the mountains to full-blown thru-hikes up and down the country, we've clocked our fair share of miles toting all manner of ultralight sleep systems and are constantly trying to find that perfect balance between warmth and a minuscule scale reading.
 In short, only the absolute best quilts or bags out there are considered for this guide.
-Former senior editor Jenny Abegg wrangled this guide together back in 2019.
+Former senior editor Jenny Abegg first wrangled this list together back in 2019.
 A dedicated mountaineer and ultralight backpacker, she is intimately familiar with the importance of a lightweight load for tackling serious miles in the backcountry.
 She took countless bags and quilts out on just as many adventures around the world to narrow in on our our initial selection of 22 models.

-Current senior editor Chris Carter inherited this guide in 2024 and our list now spans 27 options.
+Current senior editor Chris Carter inherited this guide in 2024, and our list now spans 24 options.
 An avid thru-hiker and climber, Chris' adventures require absurdly small packs and a healthy amount of type-2 fun.
 His toothbrush is chopped nearly to the bristles, and he's considered just about every ultralight quilt out there in pursuit of the lowest base weight possible.
 Chris is an alumnus of each of the Triple Crown trails in the United States (AT, PCT, and CDT) and continues to trek and climb around the world.
 In managing this guide, we analyze a variety of key factors—including warmth-to-weight ratio, packability, and durability—to gauge a quilt or bag's merit.
 We work hard to stay on top of new models and designs as they surface, adding standouts to our list along the way and ensuring that our existing reviews stay up-to-date in the process.

 UL Sleeping Bag & Quilt Buying Advice